rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default Organization;
 {{< /highlight >}}

-Since you have mapped both routes to their respective components, someone needs to be responsible for giving your user the ability to navigate from one to another route.
-That's why you can introduce the Navigation component in the App component.
+Since you mapped both routes to their respective components, so you want to implement the the ability to navigate from one route to another.
+For this, introduce a **Navigation** component in the App component.

 {{< highlight javascript "hl_lines=3 14" >}}
 ...